 - A MedAE of value 10 means that 50% of the errors are greater than 10 and 50% of the errors are smaller.

 - The MedAE is resistant to outliers.
-It is therefore often used in combination with the MAE.
-A strong deviation between MAE and MedAE is an indication that there are outliers in the errors where the prediction model deviates more from the actual value than on average.
+Therefore, we often use it in combination with the MAE.
+A strong deviation between MAE and MedAE is an indication that there are outliers among the errors.
+In other words, the prediction model deviates more from the actual value than on average.

 Mean Squared Error (MSE)